ufcg-lsd/blowout/README.md

 Timedout | The Task took timeout

-## Customizing Blowout Parts
+## Customizing Blowout Components
-To ensure the correct Blowout operation with new customized parts, a series of interfaces have been made available, ensuring the existence of all the necessary methods in each class that can be customized.

-### Blowout Pool
-To customize Blowout Pool is necessary that your new BlowoutPool class implements the interface BlowoutPool.

-After that, you can set the following property in the Blowout configuration file with the class name of your new Blowout Pool:

-	impl_blowout_pool_class_name="my_new_blowout_pool_class_name"

-### Scheduler
-To customize Scheduler is necessary that your new Scheduler class implements the interface SchedulerInterface.

-After that, you can set the following property in the Blowout configuration file with the class name of your new Scheduler:

-	impl_scheduler_class_name="my_new_scheduler_class_name"

-### Infrastructure Manager
-To customize Infrastructure Manager is necessary that your new InfrastructureManager class implements the interface InfraManager.

-After that, you can set the following property in the Blowout configuration file with the class name of your new Infrastructure Manager:

-	impl_infra_manager_class_name="my_new_infra_manager_class_name"

-### Infrastructure Provider
-To customize Infrastructure Provider is necessary that your new InfrastructureProvider class implements the interface InfrastructureProvider.

-After that, you can set the following property in the Blowout configuration file with the class name of your new Infrastructure Provider:

-	infra_provider_class_name="my_new_infra_provider_class_name"
+You can adapt some Blowout components to operate with your needs.
+For more information see [Customizing Blowout Components](https://github.com/fogbow/blowout/blob/readme/CUSTOM.md)

-After the implementations and configurations set, you can use Blowout with your new deployments.
+After the implementations and configurations set, you can use Blowout with your new custom components.